planetlabs/planet-client-python/docs/get-started/sync-client-quick-start.md

 #### Prerequisites

-Subscriptions will require a delivery destination.
+Subscriptions can be delivered to a destination.
 The following example uses Amazon S3.
 You will need your ACCESS_KEY_ID, SECRET_ACCESS_KEY, bucket and region name.

 #### Scene subscription